 Budris, whose organization opposes any form of WTE, told Waste Dive that the high costs "highlight just how expensive incineration is" at a time when many facilities are aging and closing.

 If the agreement between MIRA and SRRT falls through, Connecticut will likely be forced to reevaluate its options.
 While some incineration opponents say that could lead officials to boost composting and recycling, along with other waste diversion efforts, it is also possible that the state's waste could be hauled to out-of-state landfills or incinerators, an emissions-heavy process.

-Julie Cammarata, principal at Cammarata Government Affairs and an active lobbyist on state waste issues, told Waste Dive WTE could have other paths forward in Connecticut.
+Julie Cammarata, principal at Cammarata Government Affairs and an active lobbyist on state waste issues, told Waste Dive in December 2019 that WTE could have other paths forward in Connecticut.
 "What we need to do is have smaller capacity," she said, suggesting that smaller plants around the state could be more effective than existing large facilities that are costly and aging.